|Best overall||Breville BFP800BSXL Sous Chef 16 Pro Food Processor||SEE IT||

 The appliance market offers a wide variety of models to choose from so it is important to consider what type of jobs you want to accomplish in your kitchen, and therefore what features are a must.
 If multitasking is your preference you can find combination machines that offer more than just your basic processing/chopping.
 If you are a frequent host of big dinners, investing in a larger-sized machine makes sense, and conversely, if you are a smaller batch home chef a smaller machine may be the best choice for your daily use.
 Not all machines are the same, in terms of quality, power, and function so it is important to consider both the machine and your intended use.
 Here are some of the best food processors currently on the market.

-- Best food processor overall: Breville BFP800BSXL Sous Chef 16 Pro Food Processor
+- Best overall: Breville BFP800BSXL Sous Chef 16 Pro Food Processor

-- Best dishwasher-safe food processor: Cuisinart Custom 14 Cup Food Processor
+- Best dishwasher-safe: Cuisinart Custom 14 Cup Food Processor

-- Best food processor for juicing: Braun FP3020 12 Cup Food Processor
+- Best for juicing: Braun FP3020 12 Cup Food Processor

-- Best versatile food processor: Ninja SS201 Foodi Power Pitcher 4-in-1 Device
+- Most versatile: Ninja SS201 Foodi Power Pitcher 4-in-1 Device

-- Best budget food processor: Hamilton Beach 8-Cup Compact Food Processor
+- Best budget: Hamilton Beach 8-Cup Compact Food Processor

-Tips to go shopping for the best food processor
+Things to consider when looking for the best food processors